joshng/google_voice_dialer/README.markdown

 Background
 ----------

-When I was using GrandCentral, I became accustomed to dialing my phone via QuickSilver (using a tool called Vocito, which apparently died quietly with the absorbtion of GC by GOOG).
-Now since I've switched to Google Voice, __I CAN'T DO THIS ANY MORE__.
+When I was using GrandCentral, I became accustomed to dialing my phone via QuickSilver (using a tool called Vocito (http://code.google.com/p/vocito/), which apparently died quietly with the absorbtion of GC by GOOG).
+Since I've switched to Google Voice, __I CAN'T DO THIS ANY MORE__.

-Now I go slightly mad every time I want to make a call, so I must rectify.
+Now I seethe just a little every time I want to make a call.
+Must rectify.
 This lib is the first step; I hope to figure out the QuickSilver integration next.

 Simple dialer for Google Voice in ruby